Ishikagarg-ig/Food-Vission/README.md

 # Food-Vision
-App aims to stop food wastage with the help of woman for the prevention of irregular climate changes.
-Won 2nd prize in international hackathon.
+App aims to stop food wastage with the help of woman for the prevention of irregular climate changes.\n Won 2nd prize in international hackathon.
 Developed for Android using Java.